MoulatiMehdi/libft-test/README.md

 ```

 > ⚠️ Make sure to clone it as `libft-test` to ensure the default make commands work properly!
+> ⚠️ Make sure that all the your functions are in your libft.h!

 ## Usage 🚀